heptarch/heptarch.github.io/projects.md

 The
 researchers, on the other hand, were tasked with being domain experts in the latter.
-So the coupling arose via interactions between the director, sublaboratory managers, and the constituent scientists.
+So the coupling arose via interactions between the director, lab heads, and the constituent scientists.
 This was, incidentally, another set of concentric layers that ensured proper focus and divorced research from profit.